reese/blog/content/posts/2020-11-01--ThinkingInHooks.md

 Okay, keeping track of these state changes might start getting tricky soon.
 We're checking for changes in multiple places now, and someone learning this codebase in the future might miss one of them.
-Even future-you might forget about it in the future, especially when more complex components handle state changes at various parts of their lifecycle.
+Even future-you might forget about it, especially when more complex components handle state changes at various parts of their lifecycle.
 How can we catch ourselves from letting things get out of sync?

 ## Thinking in Hooks